A to Z Index

 Hendrik Ibsen (1828-1906)

-Pillars of Society 1890 EJ Phillips rehearsed in, but was this produced in the US?
+Pillars of Society 1890 EJ Phillips rehearsed in, but Palmer never produced it.

 A doll's house or Breaking a butterfly, adapted by Henry Arthur Jones 1890